zarasmagla/node-DeepResearch/README.md

 ## Evaluation

-I kept the evaluation simple, LLM-as-a-judge and collect some ego questions (i.e. questions about Jina AI that I know 100% the answer) for evaluation.
+I kept the evaluation simple, LLM-as-a-judge and collect some [ego questions](./src/evals/ego-questions.json) for evaluation.
+These are the questions about Jina AI that I know 100% the answer but LLMs do not.

 I mainly look at 3 things: total steps, total tokens, and the correctness of the final answer.